 Do you have a quiz type in mind that you want to use?
 Excellent!

 You’re ready to start building your quiz.
-Before you take another step, be sure to sign up for your free Interact account.
+Before you take another step, be sure to sign up for your free trial with Interact!
 It will make it easier to follow along with these tips if you can build your quiz inside the platform from day one.

 Here is the step-by-step quiz building workflow you will want to follow.
 Since you already have an idea of what your quiz topic will be based on what you are selling what your niche is, keep that in mind as we complete the rest of these steps.